Bengal junior rugby teams announced

 -

-Rajdeep Saha and Rushmita Oraon were named captains of the Bengal boys and girls teams for the upcoming Society Generale Junior National Rugby Sevens Championships at the Panjab University in Chandigarh from June 14-16.
+Rajdeep Saha and Rushmita Oraon were named captains of the Bengal boys and girls teams respectively for the upcoming Society Generale Junion National Rugby Sevens Championships to be held at Chandigarh from June 14-16.

-A 12-member boys and girls team was picked by the Bengal Rugby Union from their month-long training camp at the Calcutta Cricket and Football Club, it was announced here.
+The Bengal Rugby Union (BRU) picked 12-member boys and girls teams from their month-long training camp at the Calcutta Cricket and Football Club.

-The Bengal eves are the defending champions of the meet while Maharashtra won the championship in the last edition.
+Bengal girls are reigning champions of the tournament, while Maharashtra won the championship in the last edition.

 Boys: Rajdeep Saha (Captain), Sk Badal (Vice-Captain), Sani Owran, Gautam Rajbanshi, Golu Pandit, Birju Roy, Gourav Tamang, Gautam Majhi, Sujoy Sen, Sk Ramjan, Subhadip Mayra, Augastine Khariya; Coach: Sanjay Patra, Manager: Bikash Prasaad.